 + Wei L., Ronse De Craene L.P.
 (2019).
 What is the nature of petals in Caryophyllaceae?
 Developmental evidence clarifies their evolutionary origin.
 Annals of Botany 124: 281-295.

 + Ronse De Craene L.P.
 (2018).
 Understanding the role of floral development in the evolution of angiosperm flowers: a clarification from different perspectives.
 Journal of Plant Research 131: 367-393.

-Regine Claßen-Bockhoff is a full university professor at the Institute of Organismic and Molecular Evolution (iomE) at the Johannes Gutenberg-University Mainz, Germany.
-She is mainly interested in inflorescences and flowers following the philosophy that deep understanding of floral structures demands studies ranging from meristem development to functional phenotypes and evolutionary significance.
-The main projects of Regine’s lab are i) inflorescence development with a special focus on pseudanthia and floral unit meristems and ii) evolution of the staminal lever mechanism in Salvia flowers (Lamiaceae) including developmental, functional morphological, pollination ecological and phylogenetic work.
+Regine Claßen-Bockhoff is a retired, full university professor at the Institute of Organismic and Molecular Evolution (iomE), Johannes Gutenberg-University Mainz, Germany.
+She is mainly interested in inflorescences and flowers following the view that deep understanding of floral structures demands studies ranging from meristem development to functional phenotypes and evolutionary significance.
+The main projects of Regine’s lab have been i) inflorescence morphology, biology, and development with a special focus on pseudanthia and floral unit meristems and ii) evolution of the staminal lever mechanism in Salvia flowers (Lamiaceae) including developmental, functional morphological, pollination ecological and phylogenetic work.

-Currently, Regine is working on a textbook on organismic botany (Die Pflanze.
-Evolution und Entwicklung organismischer Vielfalt), which will be published in 2018/2019 by Springer Heidelberg, Germany.
+During the last years, Regine has been working on a textbook on organismic botany (Die Pflanze.
+Morphologie, Entwicklung und Evolution von Vielfalt), which will be published in spring 2023 by Springer Spektrum Heidelberg, Germany.